THE NONFICTIONOW BOARD

 Patrick Madden

-Vice-President, USA
+Vice-President, Provo, UT USA

 Patrick Madden is the author of three essay collections, Disparates, Sublime Physick, and Quotidiana, and coeditor of After Montaigne: Contemporary Essayists Cover the Essays.
 With David Lazar he coedits the 21st Century Essays series at Ohio State University Press; with Joey Franklin he coedits the journal Fourth Genre, and he curates http://quotidiana.org.
 A former Fulbright and Howard Foundation fellow, he teaches at Brigham Young University and Vermont College of Fine Arts.